sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 Here the `-n` flag triggers non-interactive mode.
 Run `sensuctl config view` to see your user profile.
-We strongly recommended that you change the default admin password immediately using `sensuctl user change-password --interactive`.
+We strongly recommend that you change the default admin password immediately using `sensuctl user change-password --interactive`.
 For more information about using sensuctl, see the [quickstart][23] and [reference][24] docs.

-### Install
+### Install the Sensu backend

 The Sensu backend is available for Ubuntu/Debian, RHEL/CentOS, and Docker.
 See the [supported platforms page][5] for more information.